eboronat/jacoco-kiuwan-plugin/README.md

 4. once the JaCoCo report is inside your source directory, run Kiuwan Local Analyzer program:

     > {kiuwan_local_analyzer_installation_dir}\bin\agent.cmd -n {app_name} -s {src_dir}

+## how does it work?
+This is a technology that allows users to import defects/vulnerabilities into Kiuwan from JaCoCo report files.
+If the coverage of a file is between 70% and 90% (default values), a violation is generated and reported by Kiuwan.
+These thresholds can be modified by editing the rule from Kiuwan, as well as the name of the report that the rule will search (jacoco.xml by default).

+### rule CUS.MCP.KIUWAN.RULES.JACOCO.Plugin
+This Kiuwan plugin is really a Kiuwan native rule that looks for a JaCoCo report file (called jacoco.xml by default) and generates 'Kiuwan defects' for each 'file whose coverage percentage is between the rule thresholds' reported in that file.

+You need to upload and insert this rule dist/ruledef/CUS.MCP.KIUWAN.RULES.JACOCO.Plugin.rule.xml in your Kiuwan model to ensure that JaCoCo report is processed.